qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

    :width: 75 px

 |imt| `The Institute For Mapping Technology <http://learninggis.com/>`_ (based
-in Austin, TX) provides support and training for QGIS and PostGIS.
+in Austin, TX, USA) provides support and training for QGIS and PostGIS.

 ----